#1 Addiction Recovery Homes In New Jersey & Florida!

 Q: What is the difference between recovery and rehabilitation?

-A: Rehabilitation (rehab) is the structured, short-term process of overcoming addiction through medical care and therapy.
-Recovery is the long-term journey of maintaining sobriety, which includes personal growth and lifestyle changes.
-Rehab is often the starting point, while recovery continues for a lifetime.
+A: Rehabilitation (rehab) is a short-term process to treat addiction through medical care and therapy.
+Recovery is the long-term journey of staying sober, with personal growth and lifestyle changes.
+Rehab is the beginning, while recovery lasts a lifetime.

 Q: Is detox the same as rehab?

 A: No, detox and rehab are different.
-Detox focuses on safely removing drugs or alcohol from the body, often under medical supervision.
-Rehab, on the other hand, includes therapy and support to address the mental and emotional aspects of addiction, helping individuals build long-term sobriety.
+Detox is about safely removing substances from the body, while rehab focuses on therapy and support to address the emotional and mental parts of addiction for long-term sobriety.

 Q: What comes first, detox or rehab?